Kingston (ACT)

 PROFILE FAQ

-Kingston has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Kingston has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Five projects identified by AreaSearch are expected to influence the local area's performance significantly.
-These include Kingston Arts Precinct, Greenway Rise - The Establishment, Kingston Foreshore Precinct, and Griffith-Narrabundah Community Centre & Oval Upgrade.
-Further details on these key projects can be found in the following list.
+These key projects include Kingston Arts Precinct, Greenway Rise - The Establishment, Kingston Foreshore Precinct, and Griffith-Narrabundah Community Centre & Oval Upgrade.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.